Nyein-Changithub/my-portfolio/README.md

 3. Test the form to ensure it works.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT license](LICENSE) file for details.

 ## Author
 - **Nyein Chan Aung** - [GitHub](https://github.com/Nyein-Changithub) - [Myportfolio](https://myportfolio-sbtj.onrender.com/)